huijar/nodewol/README.md

 ![Screenshot](https://raw.github.com/huijar/nodewol/master/public/img/nodewol_scrot.png)

 At the moment the (web-based) UI is optimized for desktop/laptop use.
 A fully responsive mobile UI is in progress.
+And yes, the clock widget is a shameless ripoff from the exquisite Nokia N9.

 ## Installation